Shell Nigeria: Court proceedings

-Bodo Community Settlement Case
+Bodo community settlement case

 In 2008, two oil spills occurred in the Bodo community.
 An investigation team was sent to determine the cause of the oil spill.
 Upon learning that operational failures of the pipelines caused the oil spills, Shell accepted responsibility.
 SPDC stated that the spills "were deeply regrettable operational accidents, and as in all cases of operational spills SPDC acknowledged responsibility to pay compensation as required by Nigerian law."
 The oil company and the community were reportedly "in and out of" negotiations from 2009 to 2015, until finally an agreement suitable to both sides was crafted.

-Settlement Negotiations
+Settlement negotiations

 Two oil spills in the Bodo community negatively impacted the region's farmland and fisheries, harming the livelihood of the Bodo community members.
 SPDC initially responded to the oil spills in 2009 by offering food supplies to affected community members.
 This offer was rejected by Bodo chiefs, and SPDC then offered twice as much in food supplies.
 In 2011, members of the Bodo community brought claims against SPDC for environmental pollution.
 The environment pollution was significant for the Bodo community because the oil spilled into Bodo Creek, an important water supply for the community members who were mostly subsistence farmers and fishers.
 Following this lawsuit, Shell and the Bodo community more actively engaged in negotiation efforts, but the process was continuously interrupted by competing interests.
 The community argued that Shell was not offering enough compensation, while SPDC argued that the expectation of the community was too high and disproportionate to Nigerian standards.
 Finally, in 2015, Shell announced a £55 million settlement agreement.
 The oil company stated "we have now reached a settlement agreeable to ourselves and the community."
 The clean up is currently being undertaken by the internationally recognized Bodo Mediation Initiative (BMI).

-Ogale Class Action Lawsuit
+Ogale class action lawsuit

 A new suit has been filed by farmers from the Ogale region of Nigeria against Shell in the High Court of London.
 More than 2,000 people have joined the suits with local churches and schools joining the case to force the company to clean up the environmental destruction caused by oil spills.

+Lawyers representing 13,000 locals claim Shell and its subsidiary "failed to take basic steps" to stop the oil theft and other activity that caused the spill, and that there has "barely" been a clean-up.
+Full trial proceedings are set to commence in 2026.

 The suit comes as Shell declared that it made over $30bn in profit from the first three quarters of 2022.
 Shell says that the spills in questions occurred more than five years ago and were often caused by organized gangs, who caused the spills when illegally siphoning oil from the pipelines.